-Table M1.2: Monongahela National Forest identified multi-state project additions (MNF 2020) ruble MIT.2.
-Mononganeta i tuttonui i orest lucintifica matti stute
+Table M1.2: Monongahela Nation al Forest identified multi-state e project additions (MNF 2020) ruele milizi monongunela manon

 V. Collaboration with Others

 The WVDOF collaboration network is quite extensive.
 WVDOF routinely works with a number of private and public interest groups.
 These same stakeholders were informed and involved in past implementation and current planning processes for the 2020 State Forest Action Plan.
 The WVDOF will continue to gather stakeholder input and comments leading up to the required revision year of 2030.
 In addition to the collaboration information contained in this section, please see a detailed coordinating committee members list of stakeholders that provided input to this strategic plan in Appendix Section under item two.